Emergency Fund: How Much Should I Have?

 An emergency fund should contain enough money to hold you over financially if you should lose your job or otherwise become unable to earn an income.
 Emergency funds are also useful when you have unexpected expenses such as large medical expenses, unexpected travel, or major car or home repairs that cost more than you budgeted for.
 Let’s take a look at how you can determine how much money you should set aside in your emergency fund.

-Why You Need an Emergency Fund – And How Much You Need
+Why Do You Need an Emergency Fund?

+As you cut other expenses from your budget and look for more sources of income, you can begin increasing the amount of money you put into your rainy day fund.
+But first, you must be in the habit of “paying yourself first.”
 If you have a CD ladder or other type of investment that is fairly liquid and could be removed if necessary, you may be able to keep a smaller emergency fund as well.

-At a bare minimum, an emergency fund equal to your minimum monthly expenses for three months should hold you over long enough to find work (even if it pays less than your current job), and help you transition should you have to reduce your expenses to match your new income.
+At a bare minimum, an emergency fund equal to your minimum monthly expenses for three months should hold you over long enough to find work (even if it pays less than your current job) and help you transition should you have to reduce your expenses to match your new income.

 Where Should You Keep Your Emergency Fund?

 The downside to this, however, is how easy it is to access your money from this account.
-Just as you can deposit money into your emergency fund from the ATM and with a teller, you can also withdraw money just as easily.
+Just as you can easily deposit money into your emergency fund from the ATM or with a teller, you can also withdraw money just as easily.
 In addition, you will earn next to no interest with this option.

-Certificate of Deposits
+3. Certificate of Deposits

-A certificate of deposit, or CD, is an insured and interest-bearing account that has a fixed term, during which time it is not in your best interest to withdraw your money.
-Since you (theoretically) keep your money in the CD for the entire term, banks will offer you better interest rates than you can receive from any savings account.
-However, if you withdraw your funds early, you will have to forfeit some amount of interest—generally about two to six months’ worth.
+A certificate of deposit (CD) is an insured and interest-bearing account with a fixed term during which it is not in your best interest to withdraw your money.
+Since you (theoretically) keep your money in the CD for the entire term, the CD interest rates banks offer will be better than from any savings account.

-I-Bonds or Other Government Bonds
+4. I-Bonds or Other Government Bonds

 The Bottom Line